uso-de-tablas-en-markdown

 Data 4Data 5Data 6

-Components of a Table in Markdown
+Components of a Markdown Table

-• Column Headers: The first row of the table, which defines the names of the columns.
-They are separated by vertical bars (|) and underlined with dashes (-).
+• Column Headers: The first row of the table, which defines the column names.
+They are separated by vertical bars (|) and underlined with hyphens (-).

 • Data Rows: Each data row follows the same format of separation by vertical bars (|).